aatbip/dss/README.md

 dss dss_newb(const void *t, size_t len);
 ```

-Both of the above two functions allocate memory in the heap and return `dss` string which is of type `char*`.
+Both of the above two functions allocate memory in the heap, initialize it with the string byte and return the pointer to the memory `dss` which is of type `char*`.

 ```c
 dss s = dss_new("hello world!");